christhekeele/slackkit/README.md

 - `Slackkit.RTM` for leveraging Slack's Real Time Messaging API
 - `Slackkit.Auth` for navigating Slack's authentication protocols

-These tools are useful for when you want to something really custom, but their use is generally abstracted through the porcelain tools.
+These tools are useful for when you want to build something really custom, but their use is generally abstracted through the porcelain tools.

 ### Porcelain